dapphp/radius/README.md

 The recommended way to install `dapphp/radius` is using [Composer](https://getcomposer.org).
 If you are already using composer, simple run `composer require dapphp/radius` or add `dapphp/radius` to your composer.json file's `require` section.

+For PHP 7.3 and later use the 3.x branch, and use the 2.x branch for PHP 7.2 and earlier.

 Standalone installation is also supported and a SPL autoloader is provided.
 (Don't use the standalone autoloader if you're using Composer!).